-This second activity is designed to help you get all your important dates in written form by drafting your term-long calendar.
-This document will be free up your mental energy so you don't have to stress about remembering important upcoming commitments.
+This second activity is designed to help you get all your important dates for the upcoming academic term in written form by drafting your term-long calendar.
+You can use your term-long calendar document to free up your mental energy so you don't have to stress about remembering important upcoming commitments.
 You can also use your term-long calendar to anticipate important deadlines, plan ahead, and make strategic scheduling decisions to stay on top of your work.
+This habit of writing down important information to reduce the amount of mental energy you have to spend managing your learning is known as cognitive offloading and can help you make better decisions, enhance your performance in your classes, and reduce your stress levels throughout each academic term.
+This activity helps you enjoy the benefits of cognitive offloading by inviting you to write down and store important time-sensitive information in a system that you can refer back to throughout each academic term.
+That is exactly what you do when you draft your term-long calendar.

-- A. Please make a first draft of your term-long calendar for this academic term. - □ (2.A.i) Read the blog post : Schedule to Succeed: Create Your Term-Long Calendar - $\hfill\square$ (2.A.ii) Make a draft of your term-long calendar. - □ (2.A.iii) Using your draft calendar, fill out your Term-Long Calendar Analyzer. - □ (2.A.iv) If needed, edit your draft term-long calendar to address scheduling conflicts.
-Be sure to keep this document handy.
+A. Please make a first draft of your term-long calendar for this academic term. $\hfill \square$ (2.A.i) Read the blog post : Schedule to Succeed: Create Your Term-Long Calendar □ (2.A.ii) Using any tools you'd like, please make a draft of your term-long calendar.
+Again, it doesn't matter which specific tool you use.
+However, please make sure that you can easily view, edit, and update your term-long calendar for the entire academic term.
+The goal of the first draft is to create a document that you can use for weeks and months to come.
+So, spend extra time making sure that your term-long calendar document can be useful for you in the future. \Box (2.A.iii) Using your draft calendar, fill out your Term-Long Calendar Analyzer. □ (2.A.iv) If needed, edit your term-long calendar to address scheduling conflicts.
 If you do this work well, you will be updating this calendar many times each week as you make new commitments and navigate your current commitments.
 The goal here is to make a first draft so you can refer back to this document throughout the quarter.
 In that way, this is a live document that will be edited, updated, and changed many times as your academic term progresses.

-What you should include in your learning portfolio to show you've completed this activity:

-- □ Your responses to questions 1 8 on the Schedule to Succeed : Plan to Fudge It Up Worksheet. - \Box Your first draft of your weekly schedule - \Box A print out of your entries on all tables in your weekly schedule analyzer - □ Your responses to questions 1 6 on the Schedule to Succeed : Beware of Scheduling Traps Worksheet. - □ A copy of your first draft of your term-long calendar (keep the original for yourself)
+What you should include in your learning portfolio to show you've completed this activity: \Box Your responses to questions 1 - 8 on the Schedule to Succeed : Plan to Fudge It Up Worksheet. \square Your first draft of your weekly schedule \Box Access to your entries on all tables in your weekly schedule analyzer \square Your responses to questions 1 - 6 on the Schedule to Succeed : Beware of Scheduling Traps Worksheet. \Box A copy of your first draft of your term-long calendar (keep the original for yourself)